ros2/ros2_documentation/source/Contributing/Migration-Guide.rst

    mkdir src
    cp -a ~/ros1_talker/src/talker src

-Now we'll modify the the C++ code in the node.
+Now we'll modify the C++ code in the node.
 The ROS 2 C++ library, called ``rclcpp``, provides a different API from that provided by ``roscpp``.
 The concepts are very similar between the two libraries, which makes the changes